eecheng87/mode-switch-stat/README.md

 # msTimer
-msTimer is a infrastructure to measure the cost of mode switch (transition).
+To mitigate meltdown and spectre vulnerability, the mode switch cost was increased. msTimer is a easy infrastructure to measure the cost of mode switch.
 In here, one mode switch trip contains user mode to kernel mode and kernel to user.

 ## How to build & testing
 In current status, code only available for x86_64 and also need package: numpy